There are two methods to use Siri to directly add reminders to Due.

 Using Siri Shortcuts

-The second method, introduced in 20.5, uses Siri Shortcuts.
+The second method uses Siri Shortcuts.
 It allows you to choose a custom phrase to use Siri to create reminders in Due, and it works on the Apple Watch.
 Hence, it is now the recommended way to make use of Siri to create reminders in Due, and the focus of this article.

 There are two parts to using a Siri Shortcut: one, a trigger phrase, and two, the shortcut action itself.

-When the shortcut is triggered by your trigger phrase, it prompts you “What is it about?”
+When the shortcut is triggered by your trigger phrase, it should prompt you “What is it about?”

 It is here that you tell Siri about your reminder, along with any due date, e.g. “Call John at 9 AM”.
 Due will parse what you’ve said and create that reminder in Due directly, e.g. “Call John”, set to the next available 9 AM.

 ⚠️ Note: There is a bug in watchOS 8 / iOS 15 that causes Apple Watch to always prompt you to allow access each time you trigger the shortcut.

 Why Are There Multiple Actions For Due In The Shortcuts App?
 Which Action Should I Choose?